mineralsun/everett-portfolio/README.md

 - `public/` contains static assets for the client-side.
 - `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site.
 - `server/` contains the Express App.

-This code is also heavily commented.
-We recommend reading through the comments, getting a lay of the land, and becoming comfortable with how the code works before you start making too many changes.
-If you're wondering where to start, consider reading through component file comments in the following order:

-- src/components
-  - App/App
-  - Footer/Footer
-  - Nav/Nav
-  - AboutPage/AboutPage
-  - InfoPage/InfoPage
-  - UserPage/UserPage
-  - LoginPage/LoginPage
-  - RegisterPage/RegisterPage
-  - LogOutButton/LogOutButton
-  - ProtectedRoute/ProtectedRoute

-## Deployment

-1. Create a new Heroku project.
-1. Link the Heroku project to the project GitHub Repo.
-1. Create an Heroku Postgres database.
-1. Connect to the Heroku Postgres database from Postico.
-1. Create the necessary tables.
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security.
-1. In the deploy section, select manual deploy.

 ## Update Documentation